tinobragaa/eire-settlers/README.md

 ## User Stories

-For the project's advancement, I generated user stories that detailed the essential tasks for achieving a well-constructed website.
-Following an agile development approach, I then categorized these user stories into 5 distinct EPICS on the Kanban board to manage the project's progression effectively.
+For the project's advancement, I generated 29 user stories that detailed the essential tasks for achieving a well-constructed website.
+Following an agile development approach, I then categorized these user stories into 5 distinct Epics on the Kanban board to manage the project's progression effectively.

 To see the User Stories list, click [here](https://github.com/tinobragaa/eire-settlers/issues?q=is%3Aissue+sort%3Acreated-asc+).
 <br>